A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm

 \item If $p_j$ is full and precarious then pair $(s_i, p_j)$ is added to $M$ while precarious pair $(s_{i'}, p_j)$ is removed.
 As before, this allows $s_{i'}$ to potentially assign to other fully available projects at the same rank as $p_j$ on their list.
 Since $s_{i'}$ does not remove $p_j$ from their preference list, $s_{i'}$ will get another chance to assign to $p_j$ if these other applications to fully available projects at the same rank are not successful.

 \item If $p_j$ is full and $l_k$ meta-prefers $s_i$ to a worst assignee $s_{i'}$ in $M(p_j)$, then pair $(s_i, p_j)$ is added to $M$ while $(s_{i'}, p_j)$ is removed.
-As this lecturer's project is full (and not precarious) the only time they will want to add a student $s_i$ to this project (meaning the removal of another student) is if $s_i$ is preferred to a worst student $s_{i'}$ assigned to that project.
-Similar to before, $s_{i'}$ will not subsequently be able to assign to this project and so removes it from their preference list via the Remove-pref method (Algorithm \ref{Alg:APPROX_SPA-S_stable_extra}). \end{itemize}
+As this lecturer's project is full (and non-precarious) the only time they will want to add a student $s_i$ to this project (meaning the removal of another student) is if $s_i$ is meta-preferred to a worst student $s_{i'}$ assigned to that project.
+Similar to before, $s_{i'}$ will not subsequently be able to assign to this project and so removes it from their preference list via Algorithm \ref{Alg:APPROX_SPA-S_stable_extra}. \end{itemize}

-When removing a project from a student $s_i$'s preference list (the Remove-pref operation of Algorithm \ref{Alg:APPROX_SPA-S_stable_extra}), if $s_i$ has removed all projects from their preference list and is in phase $1$ then their preference list is reinstated and they are set to be in phase $2$.
+When removing a project from a student $s_i$'s preference list (the {\sf Remove-Pref} operation), if $s_i$ has removed all projects from their preference list and is in phase $1$ then their preference list is reinstated and they are set to be in phase $2$.
 If on the other hand they were already in phase $2$, then they are set to be in phase $3$ and are hence inactive.
-The proof that Algorithm \ref{Alg:APPROX_SPA-S_stable} produces a stable matching (see Appendix \ref{32approx_corr_proofs}) relies only on the fact that a student iterates once through their preference list.
+The proof that Algorithm \ref{Alg:APPROX_SPA-S_stable} produces a stable matching (see Section \ref{32approx_corr_proofs}) relies only on the fact that a student iterates once through their preference list.
 Allowing students to iterate through their preference lists a second time when in phase $2$ allows us to find a stable matching of sufficient size when there are ties in lecturer preference lists (there may also be ties in student preference lists).
 This is due to the meta-prefers definition where a lecturer favours one student $s_i$ over another $s_{i'}$ if they are the same rank and $s_i$ is in phase $2$ whereas $s_{i'}$ is not.
 Similar to above, this then allows $s_i$ to steal a position from $s_{i'}$ with the chance that $s_{i'}$ may find another assignment and increase the size of the resultant matching.

-After the main while loop has terminated, the final part of the algorithm begins where all blocking pairs of type $(3bi)$ are removed using the Promote-students method (Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief}).
+After the main while loop has terminated, the final part of the algorithm begins where all blocking pairs of type $(3bi)$ are removed using the {\sf Promote-Students} operation (Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief}).